How to create an anonymous Facebook account

 Now sign up for Facebook with that anonymous email address

-The first thing is we don’t want Facebook to even think we have an account already.
+First, we don’t want Facebook to think we already have an account.

 - Open any browser and go into Incognito mode

 - Click on Create New Account

 Do not, at any stage, put your phone number into the form fields.
 Your phone number is tied to other services, and querying it will invariably connect your incognito account to your real name.